The Canadian Startup Visa Program (SUV) has long been a

 means you need to have all your documentation and business plans in place

-• More Rigid Designated Entity Criteria: The most impactful change is the
+early to avoid delays. - More Rigid Designated Entity Criteria: The most impactful change is the

 stricter regulation of designated entities (venture capital funds, angel